nevanscott/uxui0120/_lessons/information-architecture/research-topics.md

 ---
 title: Research topics
-day: 26
+day: 25
 ---

 In this lesson, we will explore 5 different topics that are extra resources to complete your research process.

 - Contextual Inquiry
 - Observational Research
-- User Research
+- User Journeys
 - Lean Canvas
 - 5 whys